syncfusion-content/blazor-docs/blazor/diagram/symbol-palette.md

 The **SymbolPalette** displays a collection of palettes.
 The palette shows a set of nodes and connectors.
 It allows to drag and drop the nodes and connectors into the diagram.

+> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+It is available in preview mode.
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/symbol-palette)

 ## Create symbol palette

 The `Width` and `Height` properties of the symbol palette allows to define the size of the symbol palette.